ucb-ee290c/fa18-modem/doc/Encoder.md

 The current encoder is fully compatible with 802.11a Tx

 #### Convolutional Coding
-Convolutional coding is a type of error correction coding that generates parity symbols via convoluting multiple signals stored in a bank of shift registers.
+Convolutional coding is a type of error correction coding that generates parity symbols via the convoluting multiple signals stored in a bank of shift registers.
 Convolutional coding by nature creates time-invariant trellis and hence it allows the decoder to use maximum-likelihood sequence estimator/equalizer.

 #### Puncturing